-This peanut free satay chicken with rice is the perfect weeknight dinner.
+This peanut free Thai chicken skewers with rice are the perfect weeknight dinner, especially if you love Thai food.
 It’s easy to make and will be ready in less than 30 minutes.
 I love pairing this with a crisp cucumber and carrot salad!

 Chicken satay is common in Southeast Asia, but originally comes from Indonesia.
 You can find variations of chicken satay in Thailand, Malaysia, Singapore and other places in Southeast Asia.